chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 Refer to chapter 6.1.3 of **Pro Git** for the Git workflow of Linux kernel:

-> 1) Regular developers work on their topic branch and rebase their work on top of master.
+1) Regular developers work on their topic branch and rebase their work on top of master.
 The master branch is that of the dictator.

->
-> 2) Lieutenants merge the developers' topic branches into their master branch.
+2) Lieutenants merge the developers' topic branches into their master branch.

->
-> 3) The dictator merges the lieutenants' master branches into the dictator's master branch.
+3) The dictator merges the lieutenants' master branches into the dictator's master branch.

->
-> 4) The dictator pushes their master to the reference repository so the other developers can rebase on it.
+4) The dictator pushes their master to the reference repository so the other developers can rebase on it.

-[**NOTE**] For Linux kernel developers, maybe it’s better for them to rebase their work on top of **linux-next** branch, refer to [1.2.2 linux-next tree](#1-2-2-linux-next-tree).
+**NOTE**: For Linux kernel developers, maybe it’s better for them to rebase their work on top of **linux-next** branch, refer to [1.2.2 linux-next tree](#1-2-2-linux-next-tree).

 Git workflow: